 Can you freeze cheese?

 Freezing cheese can ruin the original texture and taste you know and love.
-However, some cheeses are more resilient to freezing than others.
+However, some cheeses are more resilient when it comes to freezing than others.
 Cheeses like parmesan or packaged shredded cheeses can be frozen for 2-3 months and are best used crumbled or shredded after thawing.

 Refer to these cheese-freezing best practices: